platonics-delft/franka_impedance_controller/franka_human_control/README.md

 - Open a terminal, in every terminal: ```source devel/setup.bash```
 - ```roslaunch franka_human_friendly_controllers cartesian_variable_impedance_controller.launch robot_ip:=ROBOT_IP load_gripper:=True```
 - In a different terminal (don't forget to source again): ``` rosrun franka_human_friendly_controllers franka_gripper_online ```
-# Disagreement-aware Variable Impedance controller (DAVI)
-To run the demo of teaching the robot where and how to place a paper cup:
-- Open a new terminal in src/franka_human_friendly_controllers/python/DAVI
-- Run the main file: ```python3 main.py```

-The robot will move to make the gripper face down, and then switch to gravity compensation.
-The robot can now be moved to the desired initial end-effector position.
-Upon pressing enter, the model is further initialized and the Episodes can be started and quit via the keyboard.

-Watch our demo here: https://youtu.be/toIUuFguFgM